 - Markup = 33%

-Markup of 33% means that you have sold the books at a price 33% higher than the cost
+A markup of 33% means that you have sold the books at a 33% price than the cost.

-- The margin is important from a sellers point of view while markup is important from the perspective of the buyer.
-For a successful business, markup should always be higher than the margin
+- The margin is important from a seller’s point of view, while markup is important from the buyer’s perspective.
+For a successful business, the markup should always be higher than the margin.

-- The relation between the margin and markup can be given with the following equations
+- The following equations can explain the relation between the margin and markup.

 Margin = 1 – (1/ markup)